Career exploration and planning tools

 GoinGlobal has both domestic and international job leads as well as tips on applying for jobs and working in other countries.
 Access this resource through HireJayhawks.com under the “Job Search and Career Prep” tools section.

-Browse through the Vault Guides to learn about career areas available to you, as well as what is involved in the hiring process and where you might go once you’ve started at the entry-level.
-Vault also offers information to research companies and has a job posting section.
+Browse through the Firsthand Guides in the library to learn about career areas available to you, as well as what is involved in the hiring process and where you might go once you’ve started at the entry-level.
+Firsthand also offers information to research companies and has a job posting section.

 An online resource with articles and additional resources designed to help students build cross-cultural skills, develop an International IQ, and start a global career.
 The site helps students increase their international skill level through advice and links to thousands of international opportuni